medovina/agtk/README.md

 ![column view](col_view.png)

 You can sort on any column by clicking on the column's header.
 AGtk.ColView compares objects by casting them to [IComparable](https://learn.microsoft.com/en-us/dotnet/api/system.icomparable?view=net-8.0).
-For this reason, currently all objects added to an AGtk.ColView must implement the IComparable interface.
+For this reason, currently all objects added to a visible column must implement the IComparable interface.
 (This is not too restrictive, since many useful types such as int and string do implement IComparable.)

 ### Adding filtering